-The court will issue the petition and it will be sent to your spouse.
-From this point on, you are known as the Petitioner and your spouse becomes the Respondent.
+The court will issue the application and it will be sent to your spouse, usually by email.
+From this point on, you are known as the applicant and your spouse becomes the respondent.

-Your spouse, or their instructed solicitors, will be required to file an ‘Acknowledgement of Service’ form within 14 days of the petition being issued, confirming that he or she has received the petition and stating whether they are contesting the divorce.
+Your spouse, or their instructed solicitors, will be required to file an ‘Acknowledgement of Service’ form within 14 days of the application being issued and served, confirming that he or she has received the application and stating whether they are contesting the divorce.
 The divorce can only be contested on the basis that you are not actually married, you are already divorced, or the Courts of England and Wales do not have jurisdiction.

-If your spouse does not respond and does not file an acknowledgment of service, we can use a process server to ensure the petition has been delivered and apply for ‘Deemed Service’.
-This enables you to apply for decree nisi, despite them failing to return the acknowledgment of service.
+If your spouse does not respond and does not file an acknowledgment of service, we can use a process server to ensure the application has been delivered and apply for ‘Deemed Service’.
+This enables you to apply for a conditional order for divorce despite your spouse failing to return the acknowledgment of service.

-If, the divorce is not contested, we will apply for the decree nisi by preparing a formal statement which answers a series of set questions.
+If, the divorce is not contested, we will apply for the conditional order for divorce by preparing a formal statement which answers a series of set questions.

-Your decree nisi indicates that your papers and ground for divorce have been accepted by the court.
-The court will then list a date for your decree nisi to be pronounced in open court.
+Your conditional order for divorce indicates that your papers have been accepted by the court.
+The court will then list a date for your conditional order for divorce to be pronounced in open court.
 You do not need to attend court for this part of the process.

-There must be a minimum six-week and one-day period after the decree nisi has been pronounced before decree absolute is allowed for, which officially ends your marriage.
+There must be a minimum six-week and one-day period after the conditional order for divorce has been pronounced before final order for divorce is applied for, which officially ends your marriage.

-The whole process, if straightforward and uncontested, usually takes around six months.
+The whole process, if straightforward, usually takes around seven months.

-It is usual practice to ‘hold off’ on applying for decree absolute until such a time as the financial aspect of your divorce is finalised which may delay matters should this be complex.
+It is usual practice to ‘hold off’ on applying for final order for divorce until such a time as the financial aspect of your divorce is finalised which may delay matters should this be complex.
 Once the court has ruled on the settlement or the parties agree, it will be confirmed by a consent order.